csbg/Hands-on-Biomedical-Data/day3.md

 ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) `Exercise 3.5:`
 * Pick one gene from one comparison with significant effects and a large absolute (negative or positive) log fold change from `limmaResSig`.
+* Explain / report your code on how you picked the gene.
 * Now create a table that we can use to plot this gene.
 To this end, modify the table `metadata` by adding the normalized expression of your gene of interest, taken from `dataVoom$E`, as a new column.
 * Generate a plot, where the x-axis is the stimulus (six stimuli and PBS) and the y-axis is the expression of the gene.
 * Look at the log fold changes for all six stimuli.
 Do the observed differences on this plot fit to the log fold change?